canonical/netbox/docs/integrations/graphql-api.md

 For example, query `device(id:123)` to fetch a specific device (identified by its unique ID), and query `device_list` (with an optional set of filters) to fetch all devices.

-For more detail on constructing GraphQL queries, see the [Graphene documentation](https://docs.graphene-python.org/en/latest/) as well as the [GraphQL queries documentation](https://graphql.org/learn/queries/).
+For more detail on constructing GraphQL queries, see the [GraphQL queries documentation](https://graphql.org/learn/queries/).
+For filtering and lookup syntax, please refer to the [Strawberry Django documentation](https://strawberry-graphql.github.io/strawberry-django/guide/filters/).

 ## Filtering